slatedocs/slate/source/includes/_payouts.md

 Field                             | Description                                   | Format
 ---------                         | -------                                       | -----------
-id                                | Borderless account id                         | Integer profileId                         | Personal or business profile id               | Integer recipientId                       | Recipient id you can use for borderless topup payment order  | Integer creationTime                      | Date when balance account was opened                     | Timestamp
+id                                | borderlessAccountId                         | Integer
+profileId                         | Personal or business profile id               | Integer recipientId                       | Recipient id you can use for borderless topup payment order  | Integer creationTime                      | Date when balance account was opened                     | Timestamp